 "Just thought you need to know the topic first before this actual conversation."
 Unfazed, Eri whipped out his shooter and his beyblade from the pocket of his suit.
 "I'm challenging you, Hiwatari.
 My beyblade against yours."

 Vengeance in the form of a beybattle.
 This is the real talk.
 Hiromi tried to force away the ugly realizations to concentrate on what was unfolding before her.
 Kai needed her support, not her condemnation, even though he didn't seem to.
 Surely he'll win!
-After all the upgrades Kyouju had been giving Dranzer, they're an unbeatable pair.
+After all the upgrades Kyouju have been giving Dranzer, they're an unbeatable pair.
 There's nothing to worry about.

 "Sorry to disappoint you.
 I don't have Dranzer with me now."